-PHYSICS, Mr. John Van Zytveld, Department of Physics
+Physics, Mr. John Van Zytveld, Department of

-POLITICAL SCIENCE, Mr. Robert De Vries, Department of Political Science PSYCHOLOGY, Mr. Roger Stouwie, Department of Psychology
+POLITICAL SCIENCE, Mr. Robert De Vries, Department of Political Science

+PSYCHOLOGY, Mr. Martin Bolt, Department of Psychology

-RELIGION, ACADEMIC STUDY OF, Mr. John Primus, Department of Religion and Theology SOCIAL STUDIES, Mr. Robert Bolt and Mr. Daniel Miller, Department of History Sociology, Mr. Gordon De Blaey, Department of Sociology
+RELIGION, ACADEMIC STUDY OF, Mr. Arie Griffioen, Department of Religion and Theology

+Social studies, Mr. Robert Bolt and Mr. Daniel Miller, Department of History

+Sociology, Mr. Gordon De Blaev, Department of Sociology

-SPANISH, Elementary: Ms. Edna Greenway, Secondary: Ms. Ynés Byam, Department of Spanish
+Spanish, Elementary and Secondary: Ms. Edna Greenway, Department of Spanish

 Elementary education.
 Students interested in elementary education must secure copies of the Teacher Education Program Guidebook from the Department of Education.
 Programs should be worked out with the appropriate departmental advisor (see list above for the appropriate advisor) and have the approval of Mr. LeRoy Stegink, director of teacher education.
-The minimum elementary education program requires the completion of the general education requirements (see pages 54-56 for the courses recommended for studies in teacher education), and the completion of one of the following options for a concentration.
+The minimum elementary education program requires the completion of the general education requirements (see pages 60-62 for the courses recommended for studies in teacher education), and the completion of one of the following options for a concentration.

 - 1. Three minors, consisting of a group minor of seven course units, and a single departmental minor of six course units in a department other than those included in the group minor, and a planned minor consisting of six course units in subjects relevant to the curriculum of elementary schools.
-It is recommended that students who intend to teach in middle school or junior high complete two departmental minors and a planned minor.
+It is recommended that students who intend to teach in middle school or junior high complete a group science minor, a departmental minor, and a planned minor.
 Those intending to teach science on a middle or junior high level should complete a group science minor, a departmental minor, and a planned minor. - 2.
 A major of at least eight and a half course units, and a planned minor of six course units in subjects relevant to the curriculum of elementary schools. - 3.
 A group major of at least ten and a half course units, and a planned minor of six course units in subjects relevant to the curriculum of elementary schools.